 - You are your own boss.
 The size and scope of your child care program is up to you.

 - You utilize your creativity.
 Keeping children engaged in meaningful activities and learning experiences utilizes your creativity every single day.

 - Your days are never the same.
 Just as each child is different, each day at a child care program is also different.
 The exciting work of new challenges and joys will keep you on your toes.

 - You are always in demand.
 Families will always need a trusted child care program as they work to support their household.

 - Your work is meaningful.
-While a child care program looks like a lot of coloring books, reading and playing with toys on the surface, you know these activities are teaching the children you serve and will set them up for success later on in life.
+While a child care program may look like coloring, picture books and toys on the surface, this play-based learning is where children develop creativity, problem-solving and resilience - setting them up for success later in life.

-- You are providing an essential service that helps your neighbors to provide for their families.
+- You are providing an essential service that helps your neighbors provide for their families.

 - You play a role in educating the youngest members of your community.

 - You may become a source of employment for teachers and have an economic impact on your community.